Items | French Quarter Highlights Self-Guided Walking Tour of New Orleans

 6

-Bateau à vapeur NATCHEZ - Site officiel
+Steamboat NATCHEZ - Official Site

 Do you see a steamboat straight ahead?
 That’s the Natchez, the last authentic steamboat on the mighty Mississippi.
 You’re looking back in time at the early 1800s, when boats like this one revolutionized trade and travel up and down this river.
 They’re also the inspiration for riverboats, which Tom Sawyer and Huck Finn famously rode on.
 Plus, if you want to experience some jazz on the river, this boat is the place to be!